Mooleane/aaron-capstone-project/README.md

 ## The Numerical Requirements

 ```
-# The possible requirements for an evolution, when calling an evolution chain function.
+# The possible requirements for an evolution when calling an evolution chain function.
 MIN_REQUIREMENTS = ("min_level", "min_happiness", "min_beauty", "min_affection")
 ```